CopyrightC/Advance-Hack-with-python/README.md

 [ONLY FOR WINDOWS]

 A advance hacking script made in python.
-This scripts establishes a connection between the victim and the server and then the server can pass on certain hacking commnads to the client script
+This scripts establishes a connection between the victim and the server and then the server can pass on certain commnads to the client script

 Powers of `Server.py`-
 1. Access to passwords of all the WIFI's that the victim has ever connected to `(Command - all wifi)`